oomek/attractplus/Layouts.md

 The `transition_time` parameter passed to the transition function is the amount of time (in milliseconds) since the transition began.

 The transition function must return a boolean value.
-It should return `true` if a redraw is required, in which case Attract-Mode will redraw the screen and immediately call the transition function again with an updated `transition_time`.
+It should return `true` if a redraw is required, in which case Attract-Mode Plus will redraw the screen and immediately call the transition function again with an updated `transition_time`.

-**_The transition function must eventually return `false` to notify Attract-Mode that the transition effect is done, allowing the normal operation of the frontend to proceed._**
+**_The transition function must eventually return `false` to notify Attract-Mode Plus that the transition effect is done, allowing the normal operation of the frontend to proceed._**

 ---